grsan45/GOOSE/README.md

 To create the ISO image, run `./create_iso.sh` inside the `tools` directory.

 Use `qemu-system-i386 -serial stdio --cdrom goose.iso` to run the OS.

 ---

+### Notes:
+Any code not of my own design (mostly mundane match functions) is credited to its original author via a comment.

+The font is temporarily stored in the `src/` folder until (S)ATA / IDE and filesystem support is implemented.

+---